 By choosing an airplane as your method of how to scatter ashes, you have more options for location and participation.
 Airplanes can access areas that are not accessible by foot or by boat.
 Families can participate by being on board the airplane or watching from the ground.

 Please don’t try this yourself!
 Just because you have an airplane, or you know someone who does, doesn’t mean you can successfully scatter ashes from it.
 Every pilot seems to have a story of an attempt to scatter ashes that doesn’t go well.
 If the pilot doesn’t know how to scatter ashes from the plane, it is likely the ashes will end up back in the plane or all over the side of the plane.
 You have one chance to get it right.
 It is important to work with a pilot that has experience in how to scatter ashes.
 Don’t trust something this important to an amateur.

 If you are thinking of scattering ashes by airplane make sure you seek out a pilot who has experience on how to scatter ashes.
 Look for an established business with professional liability insurance, commercial-rated pilots and a strong track record.
 If you would like to know more about our services please visit our homepage, or contact us at (562) 691-7227

 If you are a pilot or you know a pilot who wants to do this for you, we do offer a consultation package and use or our equipment for a one-time scattering service.
-Please contact us before trying to do this one your own.
+Please contact us before trying to do this on your own.

 Don’t Break the Law!